eficode-academy/terraform-fundamentals/01-terraform basic commands.md

 You will directly apply the basic Terraform commands, observe the changes each command makes, and understand their roles in the workflow of infrastructure as code.

-## Pre-requisites
-- Terraform CLI installed on your machine.
-- Access to a cloud provider account with permissions to create and manage resources.
-- Basic knowledge of command line interfaces and text editors.

 ### Flask Application
 The application consists of three components: `frontend`, `backend`, and a `database`.